Smarter Drafter Pro

 AFTER: To ship safely and on time, the new model had to live within the existing UI, with the addition of clearer data-source selection and added guidance via copy, tooltips, and banners.
 A later phase will move this flow to its own page for a lighter, clearer UX.

-Rebuilding the entire data-sharing experience
+Rebuilding the end-to-end experience

-Rebuilding the entire data-sharing experience
+Rebuilding the end-to-end experience

 There were three main workflows that the new structure now affected: